 In my case:

-- Action: I’m going to fight against that with uncomplacency, curiosity, and exploration and help others do the same.
+- Action: I’m going to fight against that with uncomplacency, curiosity, open-mindedness, and long-term thinking and help others do the same.

-- Resolution: To help create a world where the extraordinary is ordinary.
+- Resolution: To help create a world where it’s conventional to be unconventional.

 Make it Bigger Than You